KuberLekhi/jenkins-cicd-sample-app/README.md

 Make a change in GitHub, commit & push.

-Jenkins should trigger automatically, pull the new code, and restart the app.
+Jenkins should trigger automatically, pull new code, and restart the app.

 ✅ 7.
-Access the Application 🌍
+Access the Application

-Open the app in a browser:
+Open the app in your browser:

 http://<EC2-PUBLIC-IP>:3000

+Important:

 Ensure port 3000 is open in your EC2 security group.

-🎯 This guide ensures your app runs smoothly with Jenkins, PM2, and GitHub webhooks! 🚀
+This guide ensures your app runs smoothly with Jenkins, PM2, and GitHub webhooks! 🚀